 Like I said in my last post, I want every freelancer to have a contract—no excuses!
 To make sure there are no excuses, I shared my own contract which can be used a model.

 Today I want to talk about my contract in a little more detail and cover what’s important and why.
-The best thing about having a detailed contract is what you can include what specifically matters to you…even if it’s obscure or unexpected (like this funny video about Steve Carell’s movie poster contract).
+The best thing about having a detailed contract is what you can include what specifically matters to you…even if it’s obscure or unexpected.
 Though I haven’t designated anything about head size, my contract includes: